What Is Restylane®?

 - Cohesiveness — Some doctors feel Restylane® is more cohesive and tends to stay where it was placed better than Juvéderm®.
 This allows Restylane® to be used to build up areas such as the lower eyelid/tear troughs.
 It is also used to highlight the edges of the lips such as cupid’s bow.

-The Restylane® family of fillers
+The Restylane® Family of Fillers

-Restylane-L® – Restylane® was the first hyaluronic acid dermal filler, and is still very popular across the globe.
+Restylane® was the first hyaluronic acid dermal filler, and is still very popular across the globe.
 Restylane-L is Restylane® with Lidocaine added for comfort.
 This filler is ideal for improvement in the tear trough and for dark circles below the eyes.
 It targets these areas by adding volume beneath the wrinkle or crease and pushing the surface skin upward.
 The results last from 6-12 months.

 Approved along with Refyne, Defyne also specifically targets nasolabial folds and marionette lines.
 The difference is that Defyne is designed for use on moderate to severe creases and lines.
 Both Refyne and Defyne provide results that last up to one year.

-Can Restylane® and Botox be injected in the same session?
+Can Restylane® and Botox Be Injected in the Same Session?

 Usually they are injected into different areas, since they are doing different things.
 Some patients prefer to wait the 4-6 days it takes Botox to fully relax the injected muscle before opting to use a filler to fill out any remaining wrinkles or creases.

 Since Restylane® is made with hyaluronic acid, which occurs naturally in the human body, allergic reactions are almost unheard of, so pre-testing isn’t necessary.
 The most commonly observed side effects are swelling, redness, pain, bruising, headaches, tenderness, lump formation, and itching at the injection sites.
 These are typically mild in severity and usually resolve themselves in seven days with smile and marionette lines, and within 14 days on the lips.
 If you’re allergic to lidocaine you cannot use Restylane®-L, as it has some lidocaine in the product to keep the patient comfortable.